-B. Live performances which are characterized by the exposure of "specified anatomical areas"
+B. Live performances which are characterized by the exposure of "specified anatomical areas" or by "specified sexual activities"; or

-C. Films, motion pictures, video cassettes, slides or other photographic reproductions which and includes, but is not limited to, forages and sod crops, grains and feed crops, field crops, dairy and are characterized by the depiction or description of "specified sexual activities" or "specified agents.
-Terms not herein defined shall have the meanings customarily assigned to them.
+C. Films, motion pictures, video cassettes, slides or other photographic reproductions which are characterized by the depiction or description of "specified sexual activities" or "specified anatomical areas".

-Agricultural Processing: means the commercial processing or handling of agricultural products which

-Agricultural Purposes: means those plants and animals useful to human beings produced by agriculture changes the naturally grown product for human food consumption or animal feed.
+Agricultural Processing: means the commercial processing or handling of agricultural products which changes the naturally grown product for human food consumption or animal feed.